 |Gross.
 Weight||220000 Lbs|

 In 1983, a weak economy forced the withdrawal and redistribution of around one-quarter of the cars to the railroads which made up the Railbox cooperative.
-Railbox started purchasing new cars again in 2003.
+Railbox started purchasing new cars again 20 years later in 2003.
 The XAF10 class cars were among the first to be purged from the RailBox fleet.
-Often they were at first patched and eventually repainted into the home roads colour scheme.
+Often they were patched and then often much later repainted into the home roads paint scheme.
 All except one; RBOX 10323.
 This car survived the purge and according to Eric Neubauer, he believes that this car was renumbered in 1977 to RBOX 9999.
 RBOX 9999 was still listed in Umler in 2009 and may have been repainted into the then new (I believe the small arrow) RBOX scheme.